JohnPPinto/energy-consumption-forecasting/README.md

    1. Compute Instance Admin (v1) - This gives admin access to Compute Engine
    2. IAP-secured Tunnel User - This gives resource access through IAP
    3. Service Account Token Creator - Impersonate service accounts for creating authentication tokens
-   4. Service Account User - This allows to run service account operations
+   4. Service Account User - This allows the running of service account operations

 &emsp; Once the account is created, generate a JSON key and keep it in a save location for later use.